-CESMII has 20 employees, and Dyck plans to hire a few more this and next year, he said.
+CESMII has 21 employees, and Dyck plans to hire five more this year, he said.

 Some of the hires will be heads of regional operations throughout the U.S., “to support the scale out of those operations and support our business development activities, making sure that we can continue to engage small manufacturers, large manufacturers, the right vendors,” said Dyck, who lives in Cleveland, Ohio.
 “And Mike (Yost) will be hiring a few additional folks to help drive the education/workforce development piece.”

 To “effectively engage industry and drive value for manufacturing of all sizes,” CESMII has focused on adding accomplished veterans to its staff, Yost said.